borgbase/docs.borgbase.com/setup/borg/cli.md

 {% endtab %}

 {% endtabs %}

+{: .note }
+The configuration format for Borgmatic has changed in versions 1.8 and later.
+Make sure to use the appropriate configuration block based on your Borgmatic version.
+You can learn more about the changes in the [changelog](https://github.com/borgmatic-collective/borgmatic/releases/tag/1.8.0).

 **Note**: Encryption speed can vary depending on CPU and if a virtual machine is used.
 So it's best to benchmark it and choose the fastest combination.
 More [here](https://borgbackup.readthedocs.io/en/2.0.0b4/usage/rcreate.html#choosing-an-encryption-mode).